-Recognised as a leading lawyer in Energy (Transactions and Regulatory)
+Recognised as a leading lawyer in energy

-Recognised as a leading Energy & Resources lawyer in Victoria
+Recognised as a leading energy & resources lawyer in Victoria

 "[Peter Rose] is very experienced in energy, he is detailed but not fussy and is able to assist in prioritising legal risk"

 Head of department Peter Rose is highly regarded, particularly in the oil and gas sector and in respect of competition matters in the industry.
 "He has a great breadth and depth of knowledge in the industry and is a great communicator.
-He goes above and beyond in the interest of the company.”
+He goes above and beyond in the interest of the company”

-Peter Rose heads the department and has a "very strong and quite justified reputation" as one of the pre-eminent gas lawyers in Australia, with one client reporting that there is "resistance within our organisation to our using anyone but him."
+Peter Rose heads the department and has a "very strong and quite justified reputation" as one of the pre-eminent gas lawyers in Australia, with one client reporting that there is "resistance within our organisation to our using anyone but him"